 Read our HER information policy before requesting a data search.

-Complete an online commercial HER request form to make a commercial request for information.
+Complete an commercial HER request form to make a commercial request for information.
 There are 3 types of search available and fees depend on the type of search required:

 - HER Commercial Basic Search (without designation data) = £105 per hour